bpstahlman/txtfmt/README.md

 # Shortcut Maps

 The only drawback to auto maps is that each highlighting operation requires the user to enter a highlighting spec.
 Although the highlighting specs are concise and intuitive, most users find themselves using a few "favorites" far more frequently than others.
 Having to enter the same specs over and over can be tedious and annoying.
 Shortcut maps allow such favorites to be assigned to keystroke mappings, thereby reducing the tedium and cognitive load experienced by the user.
-**Note:** Early versions of Txtfmt provided a feature known as "user-maps", which allowed Txtfmt manual maps (discussed in the following section) to be embedded in keystroke mappings.
-Although this feature is still supported for backwards compatibility, there is really no reason to use it any longer: shortcut maps are **_much_** easier to use and **_much_** more powerful.
+**Note:** Early versions of Txtfmt provided a feature known as "user-maps", which allowed Txtfmt manual maps (discussed in a later section) to be embedded in keystroke mappings.
+Although this feature is still supported for backwards compatibility, there is really no longer a reason to use it: shortcut maps are **_much_** easier to use and **_much_** more powerful.

 Shortcut maps are defined by adding entries to a List named `txtfmtShortcuts` defined at either global or buf-local scope.
-Each element in the list is either a string or a Dictionary that defines a single highlighting spec, along with one or more (potentially mode-specific) keystroke sequences used to request the highlighting.
+Each element in the list is either a string or a Dictionary that defines a single highlighting spec, along with one or more (potentially mode-specific) keystroke sequences used to trigger the highlighting action.
 The following Vim script snippet illustrates the use of both string and Dictionary syntax to define shortcuts.
 You could place something like this in your .vimrc; alternatively, you could change the `g:` prefix to `b:` and put the assignments in a function called from an autocommand.
-(This approach might be useful if you use Txtfmt in different types of files (denoted by file extension), and would like to define different mappings for each file type.)
+(This approach might be useful if you use Txtfmt in different types of files (denoted by file extension), and would like to define a different set of mappings for each file type.)